top of page

 Evidence

-Pet Theft Reform is the only evidence-based campaign dedicated to making pet theft a specific offence with access to appropriate custodial sentences in England and Wales.
+Pet Theft Reform is the only evidence-based campaign dedicated to making pet theft a specific offence in the UK.

 Pet theft is currently a lucrative crime with minimal repercussions.
 At the moment, our pets are only protected under the Theft Act 1968, in which they are categorised in the same way as your mobile phone.
 We don't think this is good enough!

-Since 2018, Dr. Daniel Allen has been spearheading research into the realities of pet theft and the emotional trauma experienced by its victims.
+Since 2018, Dr Daniel Allen has been spearheading collaborative research into the realities of pet theft and the emotional trauma experienced by its victims.

 You can read more about our team of talented researchers here.